doogiecode/secret-hitler-double-agent/rules.md

 ## Coup Liberal Victory by Assassination in the Legislative Chamber

 This expansion pack introduces a new way for Liberals to win.
 The Liberals win if the Double Agent and Secret Hitler are elected to the same government after three Fascist policies have been passed.
+(It does not matter which one of them is Chancellor.)

 ## New Game Mechanic: Fascist Party Purge